 In it the deep ocean of the divine nature is partially disclosed, though no created eye can either plunge to discern its depths or travel beyond our horizon to its boundless, shoreless extent.
 The remainder of the passage deals with the majestic march of the self-revealing Word through creation, and illumination of humanity, up to the climax in the Incarnation.

-“In the beginning was the Word, and the Word was with God, and the Word was God” (John 1:1).
+“In the beginning was the Word, and the Word was with God, and the Word was God” (Jn.
+1:1).
 Verse 14 makes it plain that the Word is Jesus: “the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.”
 The Word is not the creation of God.
 Long before the Word arrived in human flesh, he was creating and sustaining the universe alongside the Father, with whom he is equal in power and glory.
 The Word is both with God (the Father) and actually God (the Son, the Second Person of the Trinity).

 In creation and salvation, the word is distinct from God and yet carries the same weight of authority and powerful influence as God himself.
 This close relationship between the Lord and the Word of the Lord is stretched further in the Jewish Targums—a paraphrase and interpretation of the Hebrew Old Testament written in Aramaic (the primary language that Jesus spoke).
 The Cambridge Bible for Schools and Colleges notes: